 Because children often lack the physical strength, cognitive abilities, and fine motor skills to operate ATVs properly, their risk for injury is greater than that of adults.
 Studies have found that adolescent and teenage ATV riders have more severe injuries and more head injuries than any other age group.
 Although there are state and federal laws, as well as codes and standards for all terrain vehicles, the fact remains that serious non-fatal ATV injuries and deaths can and still occur.

 Cost of Medical Treatment and Long-Term Care from ATV Injuries

-Treatment for ATV injuries can be costly extensive, and often involves life-changing therapies and rehabilitation.
-A CDC study examining ATV injuries in the state of Alaska concluded that six Alaskans permanently disabled in ATV accidents might require as much as $11.5 million to cover the cost of basic long-term skilled care, assuming each disabled ATV injury victim lived until they were 65 years-old.
+Treatment for ATV injuries can be costly, extensive, and often involves life-changing therapies and rehabilitation.
+A study by the U.S. Centers for Disease Control and Prevention (CDC) examining ATV injuries in Alaska concluded that six Alaskans permanently disabled in ATV accidents might require as much as $11.5 million to cover the cost of basic long-term skilled care, assuming each disabled ATV injury victim lived until they were 65 years-old.

 In addition to physical damages, mental impairment and emotional damage suffered by many victims of life-changing ATV injuries may be severe.
 Similarly, TBI victims will require a lifetime of chronic care, together with extensive rehabilitation and the use of expensive assistive technologies, including augmentative and alternative communication devices.